neberej/smart-search/Readme.md

 # Setup

-There are two portions - backend which does heavy lifting creating summaries and embeddings and frontend which communicates using rest APIs.
+There are two portions - backend which does heavy lifting creating embeddings and frontend which communicates using rest APIs.

 ## Backend: